-How to Grow Gorgeous GardeniasWhether you grow them outdoors in the garden or indoors as houseplants, gardenias can thrive just about anywhere if you are willing to indulge them
+How to Grow Gorgeous GardeniasWhether you grow them outdoors in the garden or indoors as houseplants, gardenia bushes can thrive just about anywhere if you are willing to indulge them

 Gardenia or Cape Jasmine

-Glossy, dark green leaves, 2 to 4 inches long.
-Even when gardenias are not in bloom, the glossy emerald-green foliage, which is almost as lovely as the flowers, will remain attractive throughout the year.
+Glossy, dark green leaves 2 to 4 inches long will remain attractive throughout the year.

 Gardenias bloom best when planted in well-drained, acidic soil.
 Photo by: Paul Brennan | Dreamstime.

-Gardenias demand a well-drained, acidic soil (with a pH of less than 6.0) that is rich in organic matter.
-Add peat moss or compost when planting, then apply a few inches of mulch around your plants to keep them moist (but be sure to keep it away from the crown of the plant).
+Gardenia requirements for soil include good drainage, amendment with compost or other rich organic matter, and an acidic pH of 4.5-6.0.
+Mulch plants to keep them moist (but be sure to keep it away from the crown of the plant).
 Gardenias have shallow root systems, so avoid cultivating around the root zone once they are established.

 Prune gardenia shrubs in summer after they have finished flowering so you don’t remove any buds.
 Before pruning, make sure the variety you’re growing only blooms once and has completed its blooming cycle.
 If it does bloom more than once, prune off faded flowers just below the leaf node to encourage repeat blooming.

-Gardenias are susceptible to several pests and diseases, including whiteflies, mealybugs, and powdery mildew.
+Gardenias are susceptible to several pests, including whiteflies, mealybugs, scale, aphids and spider mites.
+Diseases include powdery mildew, anthracnose, sooty mold, or leaf spot.
 For guidance on controlling and troubleshooting these problems, see Gardenia Insects & Related Pests and Gardenia Diseases and Other Problems from the Clemson University Cooperative Extension Service.

 Gardenias are popular houseplants for their attractive flowers, foliage and sweet scent.
 Photo by: Steffen Hauser / botanikfoto / Alamy Stock Photo.